multiversx/mx-docs/docs/validators/key-management/multikey-nodes.md

 sudo nano /etc/ssh/sshd_config
 ```

-Uncomment & change this line to match your desired port:
+Uncomment and change this line to match your desired port:

 ```
 Port <any port value > 1024> # example: 7728
 ```

-Set the following fields to their respective values:
+Uncomment and set the following fields to their respective values:

 ```
     PermitRootLogin -> no